 But nothing seemed to pan out — until he went to a poker parlor in Gardena, California.
 As the story goes, Holmes was in the bathroom of the poker parlor when he met a professional photographer named Joel, who apparently suggested that he put his natural “talents” to good use.

+Before long, John Holmes was doing pictorials and dancing in nightclubs, where he was making more cash than he ever dreamed possible.
 Meanwhile, his wife Sharon had no idea and believed her husband to be an average, working-class citizen.
-Then, one day she walked in on him measuring himself with a tape measure and dancing around giddy with glee.
+Then, one day she walked in on John Holmes measuring his penis and dancing around giddy with glee.

-That was when Holmes told his wife about his extracurricular activities.
+That was when Holmes finally told his wife about his extracurricular activities.
 “I’ve got to tell you I’ve been doing something else,” he told her.
 “I think I want to make it my life’s work.”
-He wanted to be the best at something, he explained, and he believed that pornography was it.
-It was the 70s, and porn was becoming chic.
-Mainstream cinemas were showing erotic movies, and porn stars were being considered famous as much as movie stars were.
-Even household names like Johnny Carson and Bob Hope were making jokes about sex and porn on air.
+He wanted to be the best at something, he explained, and he believed that porn was it.
+Considering his large penis, John Holmes was convinced that he could become a star.

+It was the 1970s when pornography was starting to emerge into everyday life.
+Mainstream cinemas were showing erotic movies and some porn stars were becoming as famous as other movie stars.
+Even household names like Johnny Carson and Bob Hope were making jokes about porn on air.

 “You can’t be uptight about this,” John said.
 “This means absolutely nothing to me.
 It’s like being a carpenter.
 These are my tools, I use them to make a living.
 When I come home at night, the tools stay on the job.”

-In an effort for cash, Holmes prostituted Schiller, beating her into submission and using his hold over her to scare her into getting him drugs or cash.
-Schiller, too scared to leave him, stuck it out, doing almost anything Holmes asked of her.
-She would make him money, then turn it over and be forced to wait in the car while he bought the drugs.
+Schiller, who at that point was too scared to leave him, did almost anything that Holmes asked of her.
+She would make money, then hand it over to him.
+And she was often forced to wait in the car while he bought drugs.